coderefinery/research-software-engineering/content/containers.md

 Now we travel 3 years into the future and want to reuse their work and adapt it for our data.
 The container registry where they uploaded the container image however no longer exists.
-But luckily we still have the definition file (below)!
+But luckily (!) we still have the definition file (below).
 From this we should be able to create a new container image.

-- Can you anticipate problems using the definitions file 3 years after its creation?
+- Can you anticipate problems using the definition file here 3 years after its creation?
 Which possible problems can you point out?
 - Discuss possible take-aways for creating more reusable containers.

 ``````{tabs}